jeremiahflaga/jeremiahflaga.github.io-OLD/resume/2018/anti-resume-2018.md

 ## **I'm not very good with UIs (and UX)**

-... <small>(have you noticed that I did not include CSS in my [r&eacute;sum&eacute;](/resume/)?)</small> But I managed to work on UIs in all of my previous works, so I believe I can still manage to work with UIs when I work with you.
+... <small>(have you noticed that I did not include CSS in my [r&eacute;sum&eacute;](/resume/2018)?)</small> But I managed to work on UIs in all of my previous works, so I believe I can still manage to work with UIs when I work with you.

-If I will be working with a UI/UX designer, I believe that he will not be having a problem working with me because I _intend_ to decouple my code from the UI (if possible), so that my code will _not_ be very affected by UI changes, and the UI will not be very affected by my code changes.
+If I will be working with a UI/UX designer, I believe that he will not be having a problem working with me because I _intend_ to decouple my code from the UI (if possible*), so that my code will _not_ be very affected by UI changes, and the UI will not be very affected by my code changes.

+(*Please understand that if a codebase is a legacy codebase, and is messy, it might take time before the _coupling_ problem can be fixed --- if you want it to be fixed and if it is not beyond my capability to fix it.)